Free · No signup needed

 What is the cheapest phone plan in 2026?

 Mint Mobile's 5GB plan starts at $15/mo when paid annually — the lowest price for a legitimate, reliable plan on a major network.
 US Mobile's Light Warp plan starts at $10/mo for ultra-light users.
-For most people who use moderate data, Mint's unlimited plan at $30/mo or Visible at $25/mo offer the best value without sacrificing coverage quality.
+For most people who use moderate data, Mint's unlimited plan at $30/mo or Visible at $25/mo offer the best value without sacrificing coverage.
+Boost Mobile's unlimited at $25/mo is the cheapest no-annual-contract option.

 Is Mint Mobile actually reliable in 2026?

 Yes.
-Mint runs on T-Mobile's network — the same towers as T-Mobile customers — at a significantly lower price.
-The trade-off is annual prepayment (3, 6, or 12 months) and online-only customer service.
-For anyone comfortable managing their plan via app, the coverage experience is nearly identical to postpaid T-Mobile.
+Mint runs on T-Mobile's network — the same towers as postpaid T-Mobile customers — at a significantly lower price.
+The trade-offs are annual prepayment (3, 6, or 12 months upfront) and online-only customer service.
 Now owned by T-Mobile, so network access is rock solid.
+For anyone comfortable managing their plan via app, the experience is nearly identical to postpaid T-Mobile.

 What is the best family phone plan in 2026?

-For 4 lines, T-Mobile's Essentials plan brings cost down to ~$25/line, and US Mobile's multi-line pricing can reach $20/line.
-AT&T frequently runs aggressive trade-in promotions for families that effectively make new phones free.
-Verizon is more expensive per line but offers the most consistent coverage if your family travels frequently through rural areas.
+For 4 lines, T-Mobile's Essentials plan brings cost to approximately $25/line, and US Mobile's multi-line pricing can reach $20/line.
+AT&T frequently runs trade-in promotions that make new phones effectively free when switching.
+Verizon is most expensive per line but offers the most consistent coverage for families who frequently travel rural areas.
+For pure price on 4+ lines, US Mobile and T-Mobile are the two best options.

 Should I switch from Verizon to an MVNO?

 If you're primarily in urban and suburban areas, almost certainly yes.
-Visible (on Verizon's own towers) costs $25/mo vs. Verizon's $80+/mo for effectively the same coverage.
-US Mobile lets you stay on Verizon's network at MVNO prices.
-The only reason to stay on Verizon directly is if you need rural or highway coverage and are frequently in areas where MVNOs get deprioritized under heavy load — or if you need their premium customer support.
+Visible (on Verizon's own towers) costs $25/mo vs. Verizon's $80+/mo for effectively the same coverage in cities.
+US Mobile also lets you stay on Verizon's network at MVNO prices.
+The main reasons to stay on postpaid Verizon: you frequently travel rural highways, you need their premium customer support, or your employer covers the bill.